-For the shape-approximation part, we first draw the text segments on a blank image and then use the contour of these overlapping text segments to approximate the original text contour.
+For shape approximation (SAp), we first draw the text segments on a blank image and then use the contour of these overlapping text segments to approximate the original text contour.
 To connect text segments with each other more closely, an opening operation with a kernel size of $3\times 3$ is performed.
-Similar to~\cite{11,21}, the GGTR map is used indirectly to further suppress the text instances which IoUs are less than 0.5.
+Similar to~\cite{11,21}, the GGTR map is used to further suppress the text instances with IoUs less than 0.5.

-It is worth noting that our inference method discards the route-finding process of the existing bottom-up methods for indicating text contour points' visiting order.
+It is worth noting that our inference method discards the route-finding process of existing bottom-up methods for determining the visiting order of text contour points.
 Instead, we generate dense text segments to approximate the text contour more accurately with only one NMS processing step.

-\section{EXPERIMENTS}
+\section{Experiments}

-To evaluate the performance of our proposed method, comprehensive experiments are conducted on five mainstream scene text detection datasets, including the curved text datasets Total-Text and CTW1500, the multi-oriented dataset ICDAR2015, and the multi-lingual dataset MLT2017.
-For a fair comparison, VGG16 or ResNet50 is used as the feature extraction backbone to exclude the performance gain brought by the backbone.
-Moreover, only single-scale testing results are compared to exclude the performance gain contributed by multi-scale testing.
+To evaluate the performance of our proposed method, we conducted comprehensive experiments on five mainstream scene text detection datasets, including the curved text datasets Total-Text and CTW1500, the multi-oriented dataset ICDAR2015, and the multi-lingual dataset MLT2017.
+For a fair comparison, VGG16 and ResNet50 were used as the feature extraction backbone to exclude the performance gain brought by the backbone.
+Moreover, only single-scale testing results were compared to exclude the performance gain contributed by multi-scale testing.

-In this section, we first introduce the datasets tested in the experiments and implementation details.
-Then, quantitative and qualitative comparisons with the state-of-the-art approaches and ablation studies are presented to show the superb performance of our method and the effectiveness of each of our proposed approaches.